fonzie/fonzie/README.md

 You'll also need to have the Sass gem installed.

+## Demo

+You can grab the [example project](http://github.com/fonzie/example-project) that has Fonzie setup and ready to go.
+You just need to run `fonzie install` and `fonzie build` to see it in action.

 ## Overview

 **Fonzie controls your Sass projects.** You build your Sass with it and you install packages.
 This means you don't